 This chapter focuses on select aspects of water quality based on a Screening Analysis, consideration of Section 303(d) of the Clean Water Act, which specifies a list of water-quality impaired rivers and waterbodies, and several state and federal regulations such as regional water quality control plans.
 Under Section 303(d), both the Sacramento River and the San Joaquin River are considered impaired for existing conditions.
-The selected constituents of water quality examined were boron, bromide, chloride, electrical conductivity (proxy for salinity), mercury, nutrients (N and P), organic carbon, dissolved oxygen, selenium, pesticides, trace metals, total suspended solids/turbidity, and cyanobacterial harmful algal blooms (CHABs).
-Project alternatives were deemed to have less than significant impacts based on CalSim 3 and DSM2 projections of Delta hydrodynamics, water quality, and particle tracking throughout the Delta (if data were available).
-The period of record modeled was 1923-2015.
-When guantifiable data were available and sufficient, mass-balance calculations were used assuming that there was no decay, uptake, transformation, sorption, or other losses in the water column.
-Modeling and other such calculations were intended to be "comparative rather than predictive" meaning that impacts were considered less than significant when simulations did not significantly differ from existing conditions.
-When data were not available, impacts of the project were assessed qualitatively by examining other factors that could impact a constituent such as water temperature, changes in source waters, or channel velocity.
+The selected constituents of water quality examined are boron, bromide, chloride, electrical conductivity (proxy for salinity), mercury, nutrients (N and P), organic carbon, dissolved oxygen, selenium, pesticides, trace metals, total suspended solids/turbidity, and cyanobacterial harmful algal blooms (CHABs).
+Project alternatives are deemed to have less than significant impacts based on CalSim 3 and DSM2 projections of Delta hydrodynamics, water quality, and particle tracking throughout the Delta (if data are available).
+The period of record modeled is 1923 to 2015.
+When quantifiable data are available and sufficient, mass-balance calculations are used assuming that there is no decay, uptake, transformation, sorption, or other losses in the water column.
+Modeling and other such calculations are intended to be "comparative rather than predictive" meaning that impacts are considered less than significant when simulations do not significantly differ from existing conditions.
+When data are not available, impacts of the project are assessed qualitatively by examining other factors that could impact a constituent such as water temperature, changes in source waters, or channel velocity.